hsvab/odbr/README.md

 ## Sponsors <a href="https://ropensci.org/"><img align="right" src="man/figures/ropenscilogo.png" alt="ropensci logo" width="150" /></a>

-The **odbr** package was initialy sponsored by rOpenSci through its Champions Program (2022 edition) whose main goal is to provide support to R developers from around the world who identify themselves as members of groups that are systematically excluded from the open-source software
+The **odbr** package was initially sponsored by rOpenSci through its Champions Program (2022 edition) whose main goal is to provide support to R developers from around the world who identify themselves as members of groups that are systematically excluded from the open-source software